1 9 7 6 – 1 9 7 7 (UK)

 Hitting the recording studio, success becomes a reality for the girls as the group score on Rock Box, a TV show, with their single Welcome to the Follies of ’77.
 And at the Electric Empire, they pack in the fans.

 However, their success begins to create tensions, and Kitty has her hands full trying to paper over the cracks.
 The girls are briefly joined by a Welsh singer, Rox, making the group a quartet.

 The Little Ladies celebrate Queen Elizabeth II’s Silver Jubilee with an electrifying tour and finally make it all the way to Wembley.
 But as the show bites the dust, Anna discovers that her voice had been re-recorded behind her back by Dee.

 This Thames Television serial was very hip at the time – Drugs, sex, homosexuality, the whole seventies trip . . . and it was as exciting visually as it often was musically.

 Dee and Anna were the only two who could actually sing but Q looked fantastic!

 The original Rock Follies series aired between February 24th and March 30th, 1976.
 The Follies of ’77 series aired between May 4th and June 8th, 1977.
 Two albums of surprisingly good music from the series were released, mostly composed by Andy Mackay of Roxy Music.

-A few years after The Rock Follies ended, the Americans attempted to recreate the success with Three Girls Three.
+A few years after The Rock Follies ended, the Americans attempted to recreate the success with 3 Girls 3.
 It was described as “a variety show about the lives of three cabaret-style singers”.
 It did not translate well and was a flop.